CDB-coreBM/covid19clinic/Kingfisher_protocols/README.md

 Station A and Station B1 can run in parallel at the same time.

-The difference between pathogen and viral pathogen 2 is the kits that are used for the extraction procedure, with different reactives and volumes.
+The difference between **pathogen** and **viral pathogen II** is the kits that are used for the extraction procedure, with different reactives and volumes.
 Code for both types of kits are provided in the different folders.